duckietown/AIDO18_baselines/tasks/AIDO18_E_LF1_PIM/LF_IL_tensorflow/README.md

 ## Access RPi and run lane-following-demo

-Run lane following demo using the trained CNN
+Run lane following demo using the trained CNN.

 Type: `demo-real-local-rpi`